Washington Personal Representative Bond: A Comprehensive Guide

 BondExchange makes obtaining a Washington Personal Representative bond easy.
 Simply login to your account and use our keyword search to find the “Probate” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
+Gain access now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone (800) 438-1162, email or chat from 7:30 AM to 7:00 PM EST to assist you.

 At BondExchange, our 40 years of experience, leading technology, and access to markets ensures that we have the knowledge and resources to provide your clients with fast and friendly service whether obtaining quotes or issuing bonds.

 Not an agent?
 Then let us pair you with one!

 Click the above image to find a BX Agent near you

 RCW 11.28.185 grants the superior court overseeing the probate case the authority to set the bond amount on a case-by-case basis.
 The court will consider factors such as the estate’s total assets and anticipated income when determining the required amount.